 \subsection{Identifying Functionalities}

-A functionality describes the ability of a model to provide a correct classification when presented with hateful or non-hateful content \citep{Rottger2021}.
+A functionality describes the ability of a model to provide a correct classification when presented with hateful or non-hateful content \citep{rottgerHateCheckFunctional2021}.
 Each functionality has a set of corresponding test cases that share one gold-standard label.
-We selected the functionalities in \textsc{HatemojiCheck} to be (1) realistic: functionalities capture real-world uses of emoji-based hate, (2) unique: each functionality covers a distinct aspect of emoji-based hate, without overlaps between functionalities, and (3) unambiguous: functionalities have clear gold-standard labels.
-The functionalities were motivated from two perspectives.
+We select the functionalities in \textsc{HatemojiCheck} to be (1) realistic: they capture real-world uses of emoji-based hate, (2) unique: each covers a distinct aspect of emoji-based hate, without overlaps between functionalities, and (3) unambiguous: they have clear gold-standard labels.
+The functionalities are motivated from two perspectives: